|

 said Prince Imrahil to the palace blacksmith, "something

-that will not affect the flow of sewage but will prevent anyone
+that will not affect the outflow, but will prevent anyone using

 "I see no difficulty with that, your Highness," replied